-Dumbbell Overhead Squat targets the quadriceps, glutes, hamstrings and the core muscles as you have to contract your abdominals tight to support your lower back and keep the body in an upright position.
+Dumbbell Overhead Squat exercise targets the quadriceps, glutes, hamstrings and the core muscles as you have to contract your abdominals tight to support your lower back and keep the body in an upright position.

 Secondary emphasis will be on the frontal heads of the shoulders and upper back which will be tasked with supporting the dumbbells overhead.

 Dumbbells are much harder to balance than a barbell which means there is greater core activation.

 It is for this same reason that you should only use light to moderately heavy dumbbells.
 Dumbbell Overhead Squats generates better muscle growth with high reps.

 This is an effective exercise to develop leg, hip and core strength for soccer, basketball, football and tennis.